 In the case of a Go decision, choices will need to be made pertaining to the selection of pieces of work for which you will compete as well as considerations regarding strategic pricing to win the work.

-Best Practice Tip: Stop responding to every type of work and/or proposal on offer.
+Best Practice Tip: Drop the Pavlovian tactic of responding to every type of work and/or proposal on offer.
 Respond only to the exact types of work for which you are best suited, well proven, and want most.